ppy/osu-wiki/wiki/Gameplay/Game_modifier/Wind_Down/en.md

 ### ![][osu!] osu!

 In osu!, Wind Down has a score multiplier which depends on the selected `Initial rate` and `Final rate`.
-It is calculated as follows:
+It is calculated as follows:[^multiplier]

 1. If the `Initial rate` is smaller than 1.00x, calculate the initial score multiplier `initial_multiplier` as described in [Half Time (HT)](/wiki/Gameplay/Game_modifier/Half_Time_(lazer)#scoring).
 If it is larger than 1.00x, use [Double Time (DT)](/wiki/Gameplay/Game_modifier/Double_Time_(lazer)#scoring) instead.
 If the `Initial rate` is 1.00x, use `initial_multiplier = 1.00x`.
 2. Repeat this step to calculate the final score multiplier `final_multiplier`.